West Virginia Lemon Law State Statutes

 (c) It is an affirmative defense to any claim under this section

-(i) that an alleged nonconformity does not substantially impair the use or
+(i) that an alleged nonconformity does not substantially impair the use or market value or

-modifications or alterations of a motor vehicle by anyone other than the manufacturer, its agent or its authorized dealer.
+(ii) that a nonconformity is the result of abuse, neglect or unauthorized modifications or alterations of a motor vehicle by anyone other than the manufacturer, its agent or its authorized dealer.

 (d) An action brought under this section by the consumer must be commenced within one year of the expiration of the express warranty term.

-(e) The cause of action provided for in this section shall be available only
+(e) The cause of action provided for in this section shall be available only against the manufacturer.

-46A-6A-5 Presumption of reasonable number of attempts.
+West Virginia Lemon Law 46A-6A-5 Presumption of reasonable number of attempts.